Bealach na Bà: In popular culture

 The road featured in the television series Hamish Macbeth (much of which was filmed in nearby Plockton), which pictures it having a road sign that indicates: "Narrow road - no more than three sheep abreast".
 The road was also featured in the 1953 film Laxdale Hall.

 Cycling

 Since 2006 a pair of cyclosportive cycling events has been staged in the surrounding region, and over the pass.
 The 70 km Bealach Beag event is held each May, and the 144 km Bealach Mòr event is held each September.

 Climate

+Bealach na Bà has a tundra climate (Köppen ET).